-Franklin Community Schools now offers a preschool program at Northwood, Union, and Webb Elementary Schools.
+Franklin Community Schools offers a preschool program at Northwood, Union, Needham, and Webb Elementary Schools.
 Our preschool program is called Cub Academy and offers both full day and half day options.
 Please visit www.franklinschools.org or call Mrs. Katie Smith at 317-346-8200 for more information.
 You can also email Mrs. Smith at smithk@franklinschools.org.

-Franklin Community Schools also offers an affordable before and after school care option for parents called Cub Care.
+Franklin Community Schools, in partnership with The Boys and Girls Club of Franklin, also offers an affordable before and after school care option for parents called Cub Care.

 This program is offered at all five elementary schools and for CBIS students.
 Cub Care is available from 6 AM until school starts and also from school dismissal until 5:30 or 6:00 PM.
 For more information on this program, you can contact any elementary school office to sign-up.
 You can also contact Cub Care at 317-346-8700 or via email at cubcare@franklinschools.org.